-Additional information about the Funds is included in the Funds' Statement of Additional Information ("SAI") dated July 31, 2023.
+Additional information about the Funds is included in the Funds' Statement of Additional Information ("SAI") dated July 29, 2024.
 The SAI is incorporated into this Prospectus by reference (i.e., legally made a part of this Prospectus).
 The SAI provides more details about the Funds' policies and management.
-Additional information about the Funds' investments is available in the Funds' Annual and Semi-Annual Reports to Shareholders.
+Additional information about the Funds' investments is available in the Funds' Annual and Semi-Annual Reports to Shareholders and in Form N-CSR.
 In the Funds' Annual Report, you will find a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during its last fiscal period.
+In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.

-To obtain a free copy of the SAI and the Annual and Semi-Annual Reports to Shareholders, or other information about the Funds, or to make shareholder inquiries about the Funds, please call 1-866-264-8783.
+To obtain a free copy of the SAI and the Annual and Semi-Annual Reports to Shareholders, the Funds' financial statements or other information about the Funds, or to make shareholder inquiries about the Funds, please call 1-866-264-8783.
 Information relating to the Funds can be found on the Funds' website www.usamutuals.com.
 You may also write to: